EnigmaCEO/SAGProtocol/README.md

 The Treasury continuously updates its P&L and interacts with the AI Allocation Layer, dynamically routing capital where it performs best while preserving safety ratios.

-## 🪙 The Reserve — Stability Engine
+## 🏆 The Reserve — Gold Stability Engine

 The Reserve is backed by tokenized gold assets (XAUT, PAXG) — serving as a final line of defense for investor capital.
 It performs three roles: